MaizeMan-JxFU/gtools/README.md

 ## Project Overview

+JanusX is a high-performance, ALL-in-ONE suite for quantitative genetics that unifies genome-wide association studies (GWAS) and genomic selection (GS).
+It incorporates well-established GWAS methods (MLM, GLM and FarmCPU) and a flexible GS toolkit including GBLUP and various machine learning models.
-JanusX is a high-performance toolkit for Genome-Wide Association Studies (GWAS) and genomic selection, built on mixed linear models (MLM).
-It provides significant performance improvements over tools like GEMMA, GCTA, and rMVP, especially in multi-threaded computation.
+It also combines routine genomic analyses, from data processing to publication-ready visualisation。 It provides significant performance improvements over tools like GEMMA, GCTA, and rMVP, especially in multi-threaded computation.

 ## Development Setup